 - SNS nails add personality to your look without making it look like you tried too hard

 What do SNS Nails Consist Of?

 Now that you know what SNS nails are, it is important to know what they consist of.
 SNS nail powders have vitamin E, B5 and Calcium, which help make them stronger and shinier.

 SNS nails do not have any harmful polishes that various other nail techniques have.
 They come in several colors and designs, so you have many options to choose from.

 When getting SNS nails, you also do not need to expose your fingers to the UV light of a nail drying lamp.

 How to Apply SNS Nail Powder

 Many people go to nail technicians to get SNS nails, but you can always do them at home, too.
 To apply SNS nail powder at home, you need to know that you can use the SNS nail treatment on natural nails as well as nails that have tips.
-You’ll also need a nail dipping powder kit.

 Here are some items that you need to apply SNS nail powder (depending on whether you’re applying to natural or nail tips):